davidjbuchanan/MS1-Martina-Zampa/README.md

 # Martina Zampa Personal Trainer
 ## David J. Buchanan's User Centric Frontend Development Milestone Project Submission

-Aheive confidence and body positivity through personal training with Martina Zampa.
-Whether it be as part of a lifestyle change or the continuation of an already satisfied existence Martina can tailor a bespoke training package to your needs to enable your goals to become a reality.
+Acheive confidence and body positivity through personal training with Martina Zampa.
+Whether it be as part of a lifestyle change or the continuation of an already satisfied existence, this is your opportunity to get to the next level.
+By developing a bespoke training package that gives both holistic and focused benefits, Martina will work with you to create and maintain a positive body image.
-This is your opportunity to grasp online: Read about Martina's skills and services; get in contact with her; and stay 'up-to-date' with her using the newsletter facility.

 Martina specialises in yoga, HIT and strength training to provide a holistic & bespoke programme for you!
+On this site you can read about Martina's skills and services; get in contact with her; and stay 'up-to-date' with her using the newsletter facility.

 Note: This website provides a portal through which a fictional personal trainer (FPT) advertises her skills and services.
 In addition the website invites potential clients to contact her in order to solicit services and or information via a newsletter.
 The FPT is based in New York city and as such the site supplies locations as rendezvous points for fictitious products.

 ## UX